dildoran2195/sep10-freedom-project/blog/entry01.md

   Summary
 </h1>

 #### Finally, I'm really nervous about making a website about the technology of economics.
-It started with the inspiration of being popular, rich, and great business lady and I believe myself that I will become great, rich, and popular business lady in economic

-the future after graduating from NYU and choosing economics as my major.</h4>
+It started with the inspiration of being popular, rich, and great business lady and I believe myself that I will become great, rich, and popular business lady in the future after graduating from NYU and choosing economics as my major.